|

 San Blas District

-The Inca walls and the Stone of Twelve Angles
+The Inca Walls and the Stone of Twelve Angles

-Ajlla Wasi, Santa Catalina Convent
+Ajlla Wasi or the Santa Catalina Convent

 Spanish Colonial Cathedral